 Porto is also known for its sardines – they are so beloved that entire stores exist only to sell tinned sardines.

 About 20 minutes north of Porto along the coast is Vila de Conde, an off-the-beaten-path secret.
 It’s one of the oldest settlements in northern Portugal, complete with imposing stone gothic cathedrals, a fine harbor and pleasant promenade.
 Just outside of Vila de Conde, we drove through a string of idyllic farms and country manors.
 It’s a very different vibe from Porto, as there are no tourists here.
 Just outside of Vila de Conde, we stayed at a beautifully restored 19th century farmhouse.

 About two hours south of Porto is the small spa town of Luso.
 Located in the mountains, Luso is a few degrees cooler than the sweltering valleys surrounding it, but the main draw is the Palacio do Buccaco, which offers five-star accommodations in a late 19th century palace at reasonable rates.
-Our visit would have been unforgettable on account of the opulent setting itself, but we were also there during one of the world wildfires in recent Portuguese history.
+Our visit would have been unforgettable on account of the opulent setting itself, but we were also there as the smoke blew in from one of the world wildfires in recent Portuguese history.
 The palace and its grounds are open to the public during the day.

 Luso is a good stopping off point to break up the drive to the south, and it is just about 30 minutes from the medieval university town of Coimbra.

 The university town of Coimbra boasts a medieval old town and one of Portugal’s oldest and most renowned universities.
 The university campus is open to visitors, and the biggest attraction here is Biblioteca Joanina, a guilded 18th century library.